fabiojmendes/blog.juzam.pro/content/posts/2025-08-29/lxd-rhel-images/index.md

 After spending some time experimenting with kernel upgrades on both Fedora and Rocky, I managed to come up with a solution.

-First, determine if the prefix name of the configuration files under `/boot/loader/entries` match the output of `systemd-machine-id-setup --print`.
-I believe that due to the way the image gets generated the machine id gets reset on first boot of the actual VM.
-That causes an unrelated issue where after the kernel update, the machine boots on the older kernel.
+First, check whether the filename prefix of the entries under `/boot/loader/entries` matches the output of `systemd-machine-id-setup --print`.
+I believe that, due to the way the image is generated, the machine ID is reset on the VM’s first boot.
+This causes an unrelated issue where, after a kernel update, the machine boots into the older kernel.

-Moving to the root filesystem issue, you have to determine the UUID of the `rootfs` device using `blkid`:
+For the root filesystem issue, determine the UUID of the `rootfs` device using `blkid`:

 ```shell
 blkid